hexcode74/harmony-api/README.md

 * Body : {"token":"YOUR_CONNECTION_PASSWORD"}

-If you have Raspberry pi and use Raspberry os raspian How to install Raspberry Pi in my blog.
+If you have Raspberry pi and use Raspbian OS, How to install Raspberry Pi in my blog.
-I have also explained some test methods and examples for IFTTT (if+this then that examples) See the link below http://comhack.blogspot.com/2018/05/raspberry-pi-install-harmony-api-with.html
+I have also explained some test methods and examples for IFTTT (if+this then that examples)

+See the link below:
+http://comhack.blogspot.com/2018/05/raspberry-pi-install-harmony-api-with.html
-Using the original source of https://github.com/maddox/harmony-api

-Note that the source for authentication is I referenced it at https://github.com/OmerTu/GoogleHomeKodi.
+Using the original source of https://github.com/maddox/harmony-api Note that the source for authentication is I referenced it at https://github.com/OmerTu/GoogleHomeKodi.

 * exceptions.js :  ResponseException
 * server.js: handleError, authenticate

 ## Features